-Mr. Armstrong, formerly a govt trial lawyer with over 1000 victories and 75% win ratio in state and appellate hearings.
-His perspective can give you well-rounded advice because he was a prosecutor, defense counsel and advisor for WA state agencies.
-Some issues, he was litigated over 300 times.
-He knows what to advise you on 301.
+Mr. Armstrong was formerly a Government Trial Lawyer with over 1000 victories and a 75% win ratio in state and appellate hearings.
+His perspective can give you well-rounded advice because he served as a prosecutor, defense counsel and advisor for WA state agencies.
 Mr. Armstrong helps you understand and use the strong arm of the law to your advantage.
-His advise is proven but more importantly, understandable.
+His advice is proven but more importantly, understandable.
 His simple background in Oklahoma City allows him to break down complete legal issues into understandable options to protect your empire.

-Born and raised in the Oklahoma City, the heart of America.
-Academically trained at Oklahoma State University receiving BS in Business Administration.
-Mr. Armstrong obtained his law degree at Washburn University School of Law in Kansas, the “Land of Oz.”
+Born and raised in the Oklahoma City, the heart of America, Mr. Armstrong was academically trained at Oklahoma State University, receiving a BS in Business Administration.
+He obtained his law degree at Washburn University School of Law in Kansas, the “Land of Oz.”
 There he studied International Business Law.
 International influences landed him in London, England for the summer studying Administrative Law and the start of the European Union.
 Since then Mr. Armstrong has become a pseudo-ambassador-at-large hosting several conferences in Kansas with foreign ambassadors from U.S.S.R, France, Japan, Denmark, Hungary and Sweden.

-Today, he lives in Tacoma with his spouse, another government attorney.
-Mr. Armstrong is very active in the community encouraging legal forums, business development workshops, apprenticeships, workforce development and entrepreneurial pursuits
+Today, Mr. Armstrong lives in Tacoma with his spouse, another government attorney.
+He is very active in the community encouraging legal forums, business development workshops, apprenticeships, workforce development and entrepreneurial pursuits.

 - Washburn University School of Law